airbytehq/airbyte/docs/integrations/sources/tiktok-marketing.md

 ### Performance considerations

 The connector is restricted by [requests limitation](https://ads.tiktok.com/marketing_api/docs?rid=fgvgaumno25&id=1701890997610497).
-The TikTok Marketing connector should not run into Trello API limitations under normal usage.
+This connector should not run into TikTok Marketing API limitations under normal usage.
 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.

 ## Getting started